Panmani/GCN/README.md

 ## Workflow
 ### 1. Preparation
-Convert ABIDE_fc.mat to csv files so that data become easily readable to Python.
+Convert ABIDE_fc.mat to csv files so that data become easily readable to Python. <br>
 Create a directory named "FC_norm".
 Then, in MatLab, run
 ```
 converter.m